pydae/pydae/docs/source/user_guide.rst

 * the system builder
 * the analysis and simulation collection of tools

-Basically, the system builder converts a symbolic defined DAE system in a module that contains a class and several functions.
+Basically, the system builder converts a symbolic defined DAE system in a module that contains the main class and part of the tools collection.

 The analysis and simulation tools are functions that allows the user to solve the DAE system in different ways using the build module.